 The International Circus Festival of Monte-Carlo

 Created in 1974 by H.S.H.
 Prince Rainier III of Monaco, the International Circus Festival of Monte-Carlo has become the largest and most prestigious circus event in the world.
-Organized and presided by H.S.H.
-Princess Stéphanie of Monaco, a selection of the best international acts is presented each year at the Festival which is broadcasted around the globe.
+Organized and presided over by H.S.H.
+Princess Stéphanie of Monaco, a selection of the best international acts is presented each year at the Festival, which is broadcast around the globe.

-Among more than 200 artists coming from 22 countries, Erika Lemay was the only soloist invited to present 2 different acts in the program.
-She has been awarded a special prize given by Patrick Hourdequin for 30 years President of Theatre Princess Grace of Monte-Carlo and of Association Monegasque des Amis du Cirque.
+Among more than 200 artists coming from 22 countries, Erika Lemay was the only soloist invited to present two different acts in the program.
+She was alsoawarded a special prize, presentedby Patrick Hourdequin, who for 30 years has been the President of Theatre Princess Grace of Monte-Carlo and of the Association Monegasque des Amis du Cirque.

-Erika Lemay won her first International circus competition when she was only 14 years old at "La Piste aux Espoirs" in Tournai, Belgium.
-Since then, her acts have been awarded in the world's best festivals many time, from Festival de Cirque de Demain in Paris to the 1st Planetary Festival of Circus Direction in St-Petersburg, passing by Roma and Massy.
+Erika Lemay won her first international circus competition when she was only 14 years old at "La Piste aux Espoirs" in Tournai, Belgium.
+Since then, her acts have won awards in the world's best festivals many times, from the Festival de Cirque de Demain in Paris to the 1st Planetary Festival of Circus Direction in St-Petersburg, on top of famous circus competitions—named festivals in circus arts language—of Roma and Massy.

 Erika's reputation worldwide had long been strongly built when she received an invitation at The International Circus Festival of Monte-Carlo, known as Festival International du Cirque de Monte-Carlo.
-This unique festival is famous for bringing numerous circus troupes who risk their lives to the eyes of the audience with the highest acrobatic level on earth.
-Erika was very honoured to be invited to perform 2 of her solo acts in a festival where soloists are just a small portion of the program.
-She accepted the invitation to present her famous "Dance on Hands" as well as the multi-awarded "Tornado" for the 36th edition knowing this platform might not be the one to really highlight her style and art but anyway happy to join the real circus once more in her life now that she dedicates her career to International high-end events, theatre and TV shows around the world.
+This unique festival is famous for bringing numerous circus troupes who risk their lives beforethe eyes of the audience with the greatestacrobatic abilitieson earth.
+Erika was very honoured to be invited to perform two of her solo acts in a festival where soloists are just a small portion of the program.
+She accepted the invitation to present her famous "Dance on Hands" as well as the multi-awarded "Tornado" for the 36th edition, knowing this platform might not be the one to really highlight her style and art, but nonetheless stillhappy to join the real circus once more in her life, now that she dedicates her career to international high-end events, theatre and TV shows.